oprypin/crsfml/docs/tutorials/system/stream.md

 SFML has several resource classes: images, fonts, sounds, etc. In most programs, these resources will be loaded from files, with the help of their `from_file` class method.
 In a few other situations, resources will be packed directly into the executable or in a big data file, and loaded from memory with `from_memory`.
 These methods cover *almost* all the possible use cases -- but not all.

 Sometimes you want to load files from unusual places, such as a compressed/encrypted archive, or a remote network location for example.
 For these special situations, CrSFML provides a third loading method: `from_stream`.
-This method reads data using an abstract [InputStream]({{book.api}}/InputStream.html) interface, which allows you to provide your own implementation of a stream class that works with SFML.
+This method reads data using an abstract [SF::InputStream][] interface, which allows you to provide your own implementation of a stream class that works with SFML.

 In this tutorial you'll learn how to write and use your own derived input stream.

 ## InputStream

-The [InputStream]({{book.api}}/InputStream.html) class declares four virtual methods:
+The [SF::InputStream][] class declares four virtual methods:

 ```crystal
 abstract class InputStream